dr4k0nia/archived_dr4k0nia.github.io/_posts/2022-08-10-HInvoke-and-avoiding-PInvoke.md

 Another idea I got while browsing trough the internal parts of the managed .net runtime.
 There is a class called `Microsoft.Win32.Win32Native` which contains you guessed it managed wrappers for native functions.
 Since Microsoft already so kindly provides these wrappers it would be a waste to not use them.

-There were 2 functions that I found especially interesting: `GetMethodHandle` and `GetProcAddress`.
+There were 2 functions that I found especially interesting: `GetModuleHandle` and `GetProcAddress`.
 By invoking them we can without any usage of PInvoke in our binary get the address of any unmanaged function.
 Also by using the  delegate pointer type (`delegate*`) we can easily invoke the resolved unmanaged functions.

 ```csharp
             var module =